 His gaze slowly rose downstream to catch the glimpse of a body being sucked under.

+"Megan!" he cried, more terrified than he'd been in his life.
 The rest of the class turned and finally realized they had lost one of their own.

 Said boy stood up suddenly.
 For the first time since the plane crash, the audience saw something on his face that they hadn't seen in a while.

 He pushed past the other students who had made it up and cupped his hands around his mouth.
+"LUPO, KAPTI SIN!"(1) he cried.

 "Oh my god, pull us up!" cried Paulina.
 "It's in here!
 It's going to eat us!"